AutoGen logoAutoGen

 Ideal use cases:

-• Anyone focused on framework workflows
+• Anyone focused on langchain workflows

-• Anyone focused on llm workflows
+• Anyone focused on llm framework workflows

 Try LangChain